textpattern/textpattern.github.io/administration/write-panel.md

 ##### Draft

 The *Draft* status means pretty much what it implies: your article is not finished, it is a draft.
 Select this mode if you are starting an article (or revising an existing article) but you do not expect to finish it in one sitting.
-By selectng draft your article will be saved to the database, but it will not be made live to the world.
+By selecting draft your article will be saved to the database, but it will not be made live to the world.
 You can come back anytime to work on the draft article, and change the status when you are ready.

 ##### Hidden